 - High flow (e.g. fertilizer) capacity with the long housing in front.
-To the best of our knowledge, this nozzle can be pulsed at 30 Hz by using both solenoids.
+This nozzle can be pulsed at 30 Hz by using both solenoids.

 - A/B Mode.
 Cab-switchable nozzles in front, back, or both for rate variation, spray quality variation or other specialty uses.
-Nozzle can be air-induced since in this mode the PWM would not be running.
-For rate control, the idea is for a smaller nozzle to be in the front (A) and to respond to travel speed changes with pressure changes (i.e., conventional pressure-based rate control).
-When increased speed exceeds the pressure capability of the nozzle, the unit switches to the back nozzle (B), which is slightly larger.
+When pulsing is turned off, AB AutoSelect mode is available which automatically switches nozzles based on flow needs.
+The idea is for a smaller nozzle to be in the front (A) and to respond to travel speed changes with pressure changes (i.e., conventional pressure-based rate control).
+When increased speed exceeds the pressure limit of the nozzle (set by user), the unit switches to the back nozzle (B), which is slightly larger.
 Pressure drops immediately and faster speeds are possible.
-Once the the pressure reaches maximum, both nozzles switch on, making additional speed possible.
+Once the the pressure reaches the user-defined maximum, both nozzles switch on, making additional speed possible.

-- PWM Mode.
-To the best of our knowledge, the front, or back, or both nozzles can be pulsed.
+- Pulsing Mode.
+The front, or back, or both nozzles can be pulsed.
 The user can switch between these nozzles from the cab.
 When only one nozzle is pulsed from position #1, 2, or 3, the frequency is 15 Hz.
-When two are pulsed, the effective frequency would be 30 Hz (15 Hz each at a 180 degree offset).
+When two are pulsed, the effective frequency would be quasi 30 Hz (15 Hz each at a 180 degree offset).

 The system also features individual nozzle shutoff, turn compensation, programmable rates by nozzle, nozzle plug detection, and LED lighting.
 It is expected to be competitively priced compared to the other systems, and offers higher maximum flow rates through its solenoid (up to 50 US gpa at 15 mph).

-Units are expected to be tested on sprayers in 2017, and become available as a factory option or a retrofit in 2018.
-We will update this space as more information becomes available.
+Units were tested on sprayers in 2017, and became available as a factory option or a retrofit in 2018.
+We’ve provided an in-depth overview of ExactApply here.

 TeeJet has a system called the DynaJet Flex 7120 that uses either a monitor or Android tablet to display pressure, duty cycle, and droplet size.
 DynaJet is available to OEMs and to the aftermarket.
 The unique aspect of the TeeJet system is the ability to dynamically select different droplet sizes, and the system will maintain that droplet size across a wide range of speeds or application rates.
 The TeeJet system is compatible with any flow-based rate control system, and does not require a TeeJet spray control.
 The product is available from TeeJet dealers.